Who is the real Aiwa?

 In the case of Sony, it should be noted that they behaved honorably and honestly when the trademark was due for expiration.
 They did so by acknowledging that they neither were using, nor intended to use, these trademarks again, and for that reason, the Aiwa brand fell into the public domain.

 In the ensuing decade after 2007, like autumn leaves falling from a tree, various national trademarks expired.
 A variety of entrepreneurs laid claim to these expired Aiwa trademarks, each with their own vision for the brand.
 In 2016 and 2017, Sony sold the remaining un-expired trademarks they held, but by this time around a half dozen entrepreneurs had already laid claim to various marks around the world.
 By the end of 2017 the process of the leaves falling seems to have concluded, but there remain some swirling of leaves on the ground as they find their places.
 Ownership of the Aiwa trademarks in many places outside of the Americas is still being argued in courts and trademark offices at the time of writing.
 Please know that we are investing considerable time and money in protecting the Aiwa brand through this process.
-As of November 2018, the first three decisions in Europe (from Norway, Germany and Finland) came in our favor and making clear our ownership of the marks in those countries.
+As of February 2019, the first four decisions in Europe (from Norway, Germany, the UK and Finland) all came in our favor and making clear our ownership of the marks in those countries.
 Many more are on the way over the next 12 months.

 To some, this seemingly chaotic process is at odds with how brands usually change hands.
 And indeed, it does seem more common for a brand to be licensed out to other companies, to be put on different products, and stay on the market in a new form, rather than being shut down entirely.
 Having seen both processes, I have to say there are exciting aspects to the prospect of a variety of smaller entrepreneurs independently producing products under a global brand while being small, nimble and (hopefully) close and attentive to their customers.